gvwilson/thirdbit/src/fiction/iffy/index.md

 She gave her foster daughter a squeeze.
 "That'll take your mind off."

-A little motorized runabout had pulled up to the pier in front of the *Guinevere*.
+A little runabout pulled up to the pier next to the *Guinevere*.
 It rocked gently as Johnson Wales clambered gingerly out of the tiny seat and collected two of his toolboxes from the rack at the back.
 "Permission to come aboard?" he called up to them.